 15 0 */3 * * Every third day 15 min past midnight.
 15 0 3 * * Every third day of the month.
 15 0 3 3 * Every third day of the third month.
 15 */6 * * * Every sixth hour.

 How to delete old files automatically on Linux

-I don't want to keep all backups forever, so this script deletes files older than two weeks.
-Remember to change the folder.
-Add this line with scripts above.
+Because I do not want to keep all backups indefinitely, this script deletes files older than two weeks.
+Keep in mind to change the folder.
+Combine this line with the scripts listed above.

 find /backup/files/* -mtime +14 -type f -delete